Skip to Content

 9. Declutter in short spurts

-If you’re not feeling very motivated, the thought of spending a whole day decluttering your garage might sound totally off-putting – it would to me too!
+If you’re not feeling motivated to declutter, the thought of spending a whole day decluttering your garage might sound totally off-putting – it would to me too!
 Try decluttering in small little chunks, 10 minutes here or there.
 Those 10 minutes, repeated often, is enough to clear your clutter pretty well but in manageable bite-sized chunks.
 Try this free 30-day Declutter Challenge for some simple, daily projects to clear your clutter.

 10. Reward yourself

 You can also create incentives for different stages of your decluttering progress.
-Declutter one room and do this, another room and get something else.
-It’s down to you what incentive you choose but we all work better when there’s something nice waiting for us at the end!
+Declutter one room and have one treat, another room and get another treat.
+Treats are for adults just as much as kids!
+It’s down to you what incentive you choose but we all feel more motivated and work better when there’s something nice waiting for us at the end!

 11. Seek support